-Learning chords is the first step to truly understanding how to play the piano, and approaching different types of music as a pianist.
-With pure understanding and chord knowledge, the entire world of music playing and music making will open as you learn your different major chords, and apply them to your relative and understood major chords.
-This example is all about the major and minor chords in the major key of G major.
-We focus entirely on the G major triad, which is the first chord in the key of G. It also has three inversions which will be covered below.
-This is a very popular key, and a very common chord shape that falls into many major key signatures.
-The major key signature of G includes both minor and major chords of course, but first we will only be talking about the G major chord.
+Learning chords is the first step to unlocking thousands of songs that you can play on the piano., With foundational knowledge such as chord structure and how to play chords, both playing and making music become possible.
+This example is all about the chords in the major key of G major.
+We focus on the G major triad, which is the first chord in the key of G. It also has three “inversions” which we explain below.
+G major is a very popular key, and a very common chord shape that falls into many major key signatures.
+The major key signature of G includes both minor and major chords, but first we will be exploring the G major chord.

 What is the G major chord?

 The G major chord is the first chord in the key of G, and the first chord in the G major key signature.

 This G major key signature only has one altered note, the F# note, but this note is not part of this G chord.
 Each G major chord only contains three notes, and is often one of the first chord shapes learned by beginners on all instruments.

 G is often one of the first chords learned by people who play lute based instruments, such as the ukulele, guitar, mandolin or bass, because it requires only a few fingers to play them and mostly open strings to strum.

 On piano however, we learn this chord almost always after learning to play the C major chord, which is the most common chord to play on the instrument, and the most common key signature for piano beginners.

 The reason for this is that both the chord C major and the key C major have no sharps or flats in either position, or in the scale.
 Thisallows even beginner players to make coherent and beautiful melodies with their instrument, even using only the first finger, third finger, and the fifth finger.

 How do you play a G major chord on piano?